thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

 The files in this folder are for creating a "generic" FPC connector board.
 For keyboards with special connectors, look in the Example_Keyboards folder.

+If you want to build a prototype keyboard controller without soldering a board, read the PDF file titled "No_solder_method".

 The Teensy 4.0, 4.1, and 2.0++ clone are available for purchase.

 Teensy 4.0 board, schematic, and zipped Gerber files are called T4p0 and T4p0_cutout.
 They accept 1mm, 0.8mm, and 0.5mm surface mount FPC connectors.